aimms/documentation/webui/widget-options.rst

 .. image:: images/Tooltip_LinePieTree_1.png
     :align: center

-In case the costs of all islands were aggregated in a scalar parameter TotalCostALLIslands which is then shown in a scalar widget, a similar HTML-based tooltip may be added as well in the
-TotalCostALLIslands_Tooltips string parameter, which may be defined for instance as follows:
+In case the costs of all islands were aggregated in a scalar parameter TotalCostALLIslands which is then shown in a scalar widget, a similar HTML-based tooltip contents may be added as well in the TotalCostALLIslands_Tooltips string parameter, which may be defined for instance as follows:

 .. image:: images/Tooltip_Scalar_Def_1.png
     :align: center

 .. note::
+   **Using Application-Specific Resources:**
    By using a string of the form *"/app-resources/resources/images/Canarias.png"* like illustrated in this example at hand, one may refer to an image included in the *resources/images* subfolder of the
    `WebUI folder <folder.html>`_ of the application directory.